How to Create a Superstar Antipasto Spread

 The hardest part about visiting your local deli’s olive bar is trying not to buy EVERYTHING there… and then, making it home without snacking on the way home.
 There are many theories on pairing antipasti, but really, it’s all about variety.
-You can’t go wrong with our advice.
+You can’t go wrong with our advice on how to create a superstar antipasto spread.

 Who doesn’t love a good theme?
 If you’re really into impressing your guests with your vast knowledge of antipasti, you could stick to one region of Italy (like Calabria in the south, where bold, garlicky and spicy flavors reign) or country.
 For instance, try a Greek-themed spread featuring Calamata olives, lemony hummus, feta cheese and a fruity red wine.

 Mix it up.
 Try medleys and mixes with and without olives.
 Better yet, offer some irresistibly mellow, buttery olives for the newbies.
-(Bella di Cerignola and Castelvetrano olives have been known to convert quite a few anti-olive foodies.)
+(Pitted Olives Jubilee and Castelvetrano olives have been known to convert quite a few anti-olive foodies.)

 Spice things up but remember… not everyone likes it hot.
 Offer a range of spiciness for your whole crew.
 Keep in mind that soft creamy cheeses are a great way to cushion the heat.